 Ulster Bank has issued new polymer £5 and £10 notes.
 Existing Ulster Bank £5 and £10 paper notes will be withdrawn from circulation throughout 2019.
+A new £20 polymer banknote will enter circulation in 2020.
 Read more on Ulster Bank's polymer banknotes.

 Danske Bank has launched a polymer £10 banknote.
 The £10 paper notes will go out of circulation towards the end of 2019.
 Customers are advised to exchange paper notes for polymer as soon as possible.
 Notes can be exhanged in any of Danske Bank's branches.
 Read more on Danske Bank's polymer banknotes.

 Bank of Ireland has introduced polymer £5 and £10 banknotes.
 This will be followed by a £20 polymer banknote in 2020.
 Customers are encouraged to exchange paper notes for polymer by summer 2019.
 Read more on Bank of Ireland's polymer banknotes.

 First Trust has announced that its banknotes will cease to be legal currency from midnight on 30 June 2022.
 It will issue Bank of England notes through its ATM network instead.
 After 30 June 2022, any First Trust Bank branch will exchange First Trust Bank banknotes for Bank of England banknotes, or other sterling banknotes of equivalent value, free of charge.
 Read more on First Trust's banknotes.